neondatabase/website/content/docs/reference/glossary.md

 ## Database

 A named collection of database objects.
 A Neon project is created with a database that resides in the default `public` schema.
-If you do not specify a name for the database when creating a Noen project, it's created with the name `neondb`.
+If you do not specify a name for the database when creating a Neon project, it's created with the name `neondb`.
 A Neon project can contain multiple databases.
 Users cannot manipulate system databases, such as the `postgres`, `template0`, or `template1` databases.

 ## database branching